ZoinerTejada/azure-data-guide/data-guide/technology-choices/data-transfer.md

 #### PolyBase

-[PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/get-started-with-polybase) is a technology that accesses data outside of the database via the t-sql language.
+[PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/get-started-with-polybase) is a technology that accesses data outside of the database via the T-SQL language.
 In SQL Server 2016, it allows you to run queries on external data in Hadoop or to import/export data from Azure Blob Storage.
 Queries are optimized to push computation to Hadoop.
 In Azure SQL Data Warehouse, you can import/export data from Azure Blob Storage and Azure Data Lake Store.

-PolyBase does require you to have an instance of SQL Server (64-bit), so keep that in mind when considering your options for transferring data between Hadoop/Blob storage and SQL or SQL Data Warehouse.

 #### Hadoop command line

-When you have data that resides on an HDInsight cluster head node, you can use the `hadoop -copyFromLocal` command to copy that data to your cluster's default storage, such as Azure Storage blob or Azure Data Lake Store.
+When you have data that resides on an HDInsight cluster head node, you can use the `hadoop -copyFromLocal` command to copy that data to your cluster's attached storage, such as Azure Storage blob or Azure Data Lake Store.

 In order to use the Hadoop command, you must first connect to the head node.
 Once connected, you can use the following syntax to upload a file to storage.